 The science fiction-looking carbon fiber hood and polished metal base projects a sophisticated profile.

 Dell got almost everything right.
 The simple backlit keyboard offers great spacing and feel.
 Pure pleasure for touch typists, even in the dark.
-The bright and crisp 1080p screen (which can be set to 2400×1350 for those with good eyesight) makes for hours of strainless viewing whether watching video or creating Google docs.
+The bright and crisp 1080p screen (which can be set to 2400×1350 for those with good eyesight) makes for hours of strainless viewing whether watching videos or creating Google docs.

 Like the keyboard, the uncomplicated touchpad just does its job.
 Not too big, not too small.
 Just right.

 Available 8GB of RAM also helps keep multitasking running at a good clip.
-Up to 32GB of storage, provides enough local storage to companion to Google Drive.
-For those who want to sort or edit media, or own a hard drive full of video, the USB port easily accommodates additional storage.
+Up to 32GB of storage provides enough local storage to companion to Google Drive.
+For those who want to sort or edit media or own a hard drive full of video, the USB port easily accommodates additional storage.

 Additional storage can also be loaded into the diminutive microSD that feels design forward rather than cheap.
 As standard SD cards start to go the way of CompactFlash, every notebook computer should adopt microSD as the standard.
-Dell also gets the hardware option right with a spring loaded slot that absorbs the card completely, leaving the left edge unmarred when sporting extra memory.
+Dell also gets the hardware option right with a spring-loaded slot that absorbs the card completely, leaving the left edge unmarred when sporting extra memory.

 Video output comes via a full-sized HDMI port, which means no issues with adapters when connecting to monitors (but it does add a bit of bulk).